-Because the heart is one of the hardest working organs in the body, responsible for pumping blood from your brain to your toes, it needs its own blood supply system to keep it in working order.
+The heart is one of the hardest working organs in the body, and is responsible for pumping blood throughout the entire body.
+As such, it needs its own blood supply system to keep it in working order.

 That’s where the coronary arteries and veins come into play.
-The name coronary stems from the Latin word coronarius (“of a crown”) because they encircle the heart as a crown would on a king or queen’s head.
+The name coronary stems from the Latin word coronarius (“of a crown”) because they encircle the heart as a crown would on the head of a king or queen.

 There are two types of coronary blood vessels that supply blood flow to the heart: arteries and veins.